Tabular GANs for uneven distribution: Tabular Data Generation

-Multi-Layer Perceptron (MLP) with LeakyReLU \cite{xu2015empirical} and BatchNorm \cite{ioffe2015batch} is used.
-The first layer used concatenated vectors (V, U, D) among with mini-batch diversity with feature vector from LSTM.
-The loss function is the KL divergence term of input variables with the sum ordinal log loss function.\\\\ The detailed model structure is shown in Figure~\ref{disc}
+\paragraph{Discriminator.} A multi-layer perceptron (MLP) with LeakyReLU~\cite{xu2015empirical} and batch normalization~\cite{ioffe2015batch} processes the concatenated feature vectors.
+The loss combines KL divergence with ordinal log loss.
+The architecture is shown in Figure~\ref{disc}.